 This course addresses the development of software systems.
 Students will analyze, design, implement, test and present an object-oriented team project.
 Main objectives are to learn object-oriented principles and project management and why they are important.
 Weekly lab and classes.
 Prerequisites: CS110, CS120.

-This CORE course for freshmen introduces the liberal arts education and the practice of critical reading, writing and discussion.
+This CORE course for freshmen introduces the liberal arts education and the practice of critical reading, writing and discussion, and culminates in an exciting Alpha Conference involving all freshmen.